ozchamo/YAKKO/README.md

 What can't it do?
 - I dunno yet.
 Tons of stuff I presume, but who doesn't want to have OCP in their study?
+- Well, I'm working on using a non-virtual network...

 Acknowledgements
 I was inspired in automating this after reading https://github.com/eitchugo/openshift-libvirt.
 Thanks Hugo!